WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

-# Facebook Marketplace Image based Recommendation System
+# Image based Recommendation System
+## Facebook Marketplace

-In this progect we impement fastAPI based API in Docker container deployed in Amazon Cloud.
-This API provides methods that allow to categorise images into 13 product categories and search for the similar images through the image database.
-The categorisation model is based on the [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) neural network, while indexing is performed by FAISSE indexing system.
+In this project, we implement fastAPI-based API in a Docker container deployed in Amazon Cloud.
+This API provides methods that allow categorising images into 13 product categories and searching for similar images through the image database.
+The categorisation model is based on the [ResNet50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html) neural network, while indexing is performed by the FAISSE indexing system.

 Key technologies used: Resnet50 neural network (Pytorch implementation), FAISS indexing, FastAPI, Docker